CodeItQuick/CTddSqlLite/README.md

         4. HOW: How to store/retrieve/construct the database
         5. HOW: Look at DB from an input/black box perspective

-# C Project: Write In Performance C DB Project
+# C Project: Write Performance C DB Project
 1. WHO: Developers (Performance View)
     1. WHY: Database must be performant
        1. HOW: manage memory properly for different requests